MariaRosenholm/Maria-Rosenholm/README.md

 &nbsp;

-I am looking for internship for the summer/autumn 2022!
-If you have any questions, job and intership offers please contact me by &nbsp;
+If you have any questions or ideas to collaborate please contact me by &nbsp;

 &nbsp;
  :email: maria.rosenholm@gmail.com  &nbsp;